MHindermann/mas/text/draft.md

 ## Reconciliation

 As explained in [section "Machine indexing"](#machine-indexing), Annif assigns index terms from a controlled vocabulary.
 If we want to assess the quality of the indexing via a gold standard, we must therefore ensure that the gold standard makes use of the vocabulary used by Annif.
 The relevant (English) vocabularies are Wikidata and YSO.
 The next step in constructing the derivative gold standard is hence to match the extracted and cleaned keywords with keywords from Wikidata and YSO.
-This process is called "reconciliation" (see https://docs.openrefine.org/manual/reconciling) and the tool of choice for this task is OpenRefine).[^3]
+This process is called "reconciliation" (see [https://docs.openrefine.org/manual/reconciling](https://docs.openrefine.org/manual/reconciling)) and the tool of choice for this task is OpenRefine).[^3]

-[^3]: For data refinement I use OpenRefine version 3.4.1 (https://openrefine.org/).
+[^3]: For data refinement I use OpenRefine version 3.4.1 (see [https://openrefine.org/](https://openrefine.org/)).
 Data manipulation in OpenRefine is
 tracked:
 the manipulation history of some data can be exported as JSON file and then reproduced (on the same data on a different machine or on different data) by loading said file.
 I will supply a corresponding manipulation history whenever appropriate.
-Note that when using OpenRefine with larger files (and there are many such files in this project), the memory allocation to OpenRefine must be manually increased (see https://docs.openrefine.org/manual/installing/#increasing-memory-allocation for details).
+Note that when using OpenRefine with larger files (and there are many such files in this project), the memory allocation to OpenRefine must be manually increased (see [https://docs.openrefine.org/manual/installing/#increasing-memory-allocation](https://docs.openrefine.org/manual/installing/#increasing-memory-allocation) for details).
 Also note that OpenRefine always counts the number of records by the first column (a fact which caused me many headaches).

 In what follows, I will describe how the cleaned keywords were reconciled with Wikidata and YSO, and which additional steps for refinement were undertaken.
 In total, 2'104 data transformation operations were performed; the complete operation history is available as `/keywords/operation_history.json`.